ASSESSMENT AND SUPPORT

 all of these things

-All the evidence written down is relevant to the question and allows for inferences to be made, or [for Year 8 onwards] methods to be analysed
+All the evidence written down is relevant to the point and allows for inferences to be made, or [for Year 8 onwards] methods to be analysed

-At least one piece of evidence is of a reasonable length (no more than about 10 words)
+At least one piece of evidence is of an acceptable length (no more than about 10 words)

 star